 Trump and most Republican legislators are woefully ignorant about renewable energy.
 This may be part of a calculated disinformation campaign or it may reflect their genuine stupidity, either way, it obscures the fact that fossil fuels can be replaced by renewable energy.

 Republican talking points disparaging renewables are inaccurate.
 The most commonly mentioned criticism involves intermittency.
 However, energy storage technologies mean that we can have access to clean renewable energy even when the wind is not blowing or the sun is not shining.

 Despite municipal and state action, the involvement of the federal government is crucial.
 Mike O’Boyle, the co-author of the report for Energy Innovation, recognizes the importance of all levels of governments to scale renewables.
 “In order to get an affordable, clean energy system we need both federal and state actors involved,” The Guardian quotes O’Boyle as saying.

 Trump’s support for fossil fuels and rejection of renewable energy translates to more greenhouse gases.
-His decision to kill climate regulations and initiatives like Obama’s Clean Power Plan mean that US energy based emissions are not expected to decline until at least 2050.
+His decision to kill climate regulations and initiatives like Obama’s Clean Power Plan means that US energy-based emissions are not expected to decline until at least 2050.

 If we are to avert the worst impacts of the climate crisis we will need

 to quickly transition away from fossil fuels to renewable sources of

 energy.
 However, this will not happen in the US for at least a year and a half.

 Trump Undermines Renewables to Help Fossil Fuels and Take Revenge